 The European Social Fund plays a major role in fighting poverty and unemployment in Europe.
 MEPs wants to upgrade its role so that more people can be helped.
 Find out how.

-The European Parliament adopted its position for negotiating updated rules to tackle unemployment and high rates of poverty in the EU, by voting in favour of a report prepared by the employment and social affairs committee.
+The European Parliament is backing updated rules to tackle unemployment and high rates of poverty in the EU.

 Many people are concerned about ocial and employment issues.
 Parliament wants the EU to do more on social issues by supporting a renewed and simplified European Social Fund, known as the European Social Fund Plus’ (ESF+).